 Eviction is a legal process by which a landlord can take back ownership of a rental unit.
-Each state has specific rules about the eviction of tenants, and if you don’t follow these rules correctly, you may be required to restart the full eviction process.
-Understanding the eviction process and knowing what to avoid can help ensure quick and relatively straightforward deportations.
-Here are three mistakes you should avoid when trying to evict tenants.
+Each state has specific rules about the eviction of tenants, and if you don’t follow these rules correctly, you may be required to restart the full eviction procedure.
+Knowing what to avoid can help ensure a quick and relatively straightforward process.
+Here are three common mistakes you should avoid when seeking to evict a tenant.

 Mistake 1: Self-Help Eviction

-- Change locks on all tenants’ doors so they cannot enter their own home.
+- Changing locks on all tenants’ doors so they cannot enter their own home.

 - Removing all of the tenant’s possessions from the property.

-- Turn off tenant utilities so they have no hot water, electricity or gas.
+- Turning off tenant utilities so they have no hot water, electricity or gas.

 Mistake 2: Not Giving the Proper Notice

-Before you can file an eviction request, you usually must present the tenant with an Eviction Notice.
-This notice informs the tenant that you will begin eviction proceedings for the reason listed in the Notice.
+The eviction process usually typically begins by presenting the tenant with an Eviction Notice.
+This Notice informs the tenant that you will begin formal eviction proceedings for the reason listed in the Notice.

-In some cases, this Notice is filed because tenants fail to pay their rent or are breaching their tenancy.
+In some cases, this Notice becomes necessary because tenants fail to pay their rent or are breaching their tenancy.
 Other times, this Notice is not due to the fault of the tenant.
-For example, a Rental Notice can be given if a rental property is being put on the market in the near future.
-In this case, all tenants must leave the property or be evicted.
+For example, a Notice can be given if the owner or a relative plans to move into the rental unit and occupy the premises as his primary residence.

 Mistake 3 – Not Having Evidence